 What is a Rubber Gasket?

-A rubber gasket is a mechanical seal placed between two or more mating surfaces to prevent leakage of gases, liquids, or contaminants.
-Typically compressed between flanges or machine parts, gaskets ensure tight, long-lasting seals, especially in applications involving pressure, vibration, and temperature fluctuations.
+A rubber gasket is a mechanical sealing component installed between two mating surfaces to prevent leakage of liquids, gases, oils, chemicals, steam, or contaminants.
+When compressed between flanges, covers, housings, or machine components, the gasket fills surface irregularities and creates a secure, leak-resistant seal.

-Why Rubber is Ideal for Sealing Applications ?
+Why Rubber is Widely Used for Gasket Sealing Applications

 Rubber Gasket Materials